What is a Business Improvement District?

 What is the BID Levy and how much does it cost?

 BID levy bills are distributed to all eligible businesses alongside their Business Rates Bill in April every year.
-The levy is charged on all businesses at a % of rateable value (RV) whose premises have a RV over £10,000.
+In Southside the levy is charged on all businesses at a % of rateable value (RV) whose premises have a RV £12,000 and above.

 What do you get for your levy payment?